 Scott and Diane Southard

-Friends of The Ability Institute, donors and sponsors of Ability Allies in Action: Pre-Kindergarten-Eighth Grade Curriculum
+Friends of The Ability Institute, donors and sponsors of Ability Allies in Action: Pre-Kindergarten-Fifth Grade Curriculum

-In Honor, in Gratitude and in Spirit: Ms. Mary Bruemmer
+In Honor, in Gratitude and in Spirit: Mary Bruemmer

 Friend of The Ability Institute, inaugural and ongoing donor